Sumeiyah/phase-1-project/README.md

 ## Moringa Quiz Application

 A quiz application that allows students to answer questions about the environment, lecturers, and food services at Moringa School.
-The application is built using HTML, CSS, and JavaScript, and it fetches quiz questions from a JSON file.
+The application is built using HTML, CSS, and JavaScript, and it fetches quiz questions from a JSON file..

 ## Objective